Skip to main content

 • Gemini AST stability — Fixed intermittent JSON parse failures when Gemini returns code-fenced responses during logic translation.

-Agentic Security Guards (Phase 17)
+Agentic security guards (Phase 17)

 A brand-new guard subsystem for securing AI agent tool chains and RAG pipelines: